 The Star Tracker 5000 is a miraculous device that can recognize where it's pointing at the night sky, report its position very quickly, and keep tracking targets for many minutes.
-It is licensed by NASA for use in its sub-orbital "Sounding Rocket" research program, and has flown in space on 27 missions and on three high-altitude balloon flights.
+It is licensed by NASA for use in its sub-orbital "Sounding Rocket" research program, and has flown in space on 30 missions and on five high-altitude balloon flights.
 It was invented, designed, and built at the University of Wisconsin-Madison by Sam Gabelt, Kurt Jaehnig, Don Michalski, Ken Nordsieck, and Jeff Percival.

 Some introductory items about the ST5000: